Extended Roster Policy

 Each team shall consist of at least the following volunteers.

 Being a community-based organization, player membership in the soccer club requires either residency within the town of Penfield or attending school within the town of Penfield.
 However, if we cannot fill a team roster within these guidelines, we will allow filling the roster with players from other towns, with approval from the Penfield Rangers Soccer Club Board of Directors.
+Once a player from another town is permitted to play on a PRSC team, the player will be deemed a town resident for purposes of play in subsequent years.
 Active player and parent commitment to practices, games, and supporting roles within the club is a requirement for the continued success of the organization.

 The Penfield Rangers Soccer Club participates in league play that is governed by the Rochester District Youth Soccer League (RDYSL).
 RDYSL is sanctioned by the New York State West Youth Soccer Association (NYSWYSA), which acts as the governing body for recreational, travel, and premier soccer programs throughout western New York State.
 Nationally, the United States Youth Soccer Association (USYSA) is the governing body for youth soccer.